keboola/developers-docs/extend/generic-extractor/configuration/api/authentication/login.md

 ## User Interface

 Note that this configuration option is not yet covered.
-And you can add the JSON configuration using the `Custom` auth method.
+You can add the JSON configuration using the `Custom` auth method.

 {: .image-popup}
 ![Login](/extend/generic-extractor/configuration/api/authentication/login.png)